Planting & Fertilising

 If you are continually digging gypsum in to soils that aren’t affected by sodium then you are doing more clay breaking than the gypsum is.

-Garden Mate will help remediate any soils and effectively break up any clay soils when applied according to directions.
+Garden Mate will help remediate any soils and effectively break up any compactied soils when applied according to directions.
 Applying 4 to 6 doses you can go from digging with a crowbar or mattock to a spade or hand-trowel less than 18 months.

 A: Only Break Down needs to be mixed with water.